tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 matches "internal.example.com" as well as "www.public.example.com".

-Entries in `matchIPs` correspond to IP addresses and subnets that are available through the proxy, while entries in `excludeIPs` define IP addresses and subnets that SHOULD NOT be used with the proxy.
+Entries in `matchIPs` correspond to IP addresses and subnets that are available through the proxy, while entries in `excludedIPs` define IP addresses and subnets that SHOULD NOT be used with the proxy.
 IP address based destination information SHOULD only be used when communicating with destinations defined by an IP address and not a hostname.

-`matchPorts` and `excludePorts` can be used to restrict relevant transport ports from being accessible through the proxy.
-These lists may contain only specific port numbers (such as "80") or inclusive ranges of ports.
-For example "1024-2048" matches all ports from 1024 to 2048 including the boundaries. `matchPorts` provides a list of destination TCP or UDP ports that can be communicated through the proxy while `excludePorts` provides a list of ports that SHOULD NOT be communicated through the proxy.
+`ports` in a list of strings that can be used to instruct the client that only specific destination TCP or UDP ports are accessible through the proxy.
+The list may contain individual port numbers (such as "80") or inclusive ranges of ports.
+For example "1024-2048" matches all ports from 1024 to 2048 including the boundaries.

+Note that clients with limited resources MAY not be able to process and utilize all entries of an excessively long list.
+In the case if the provided list is too long for a given client, it SHOULD process as many records from the beginning of `matchDomains`, `matchIPs` and `ports` lists.
+These lists SHOULD be sorted with the most important elements placed at the start of the list.
+If a client cannot consume all the entries in `excludedDomains` or `excludedIPs` it SHOULD NOT use given proxy configuration to avoid sending traffic that the proxy cannot process.

 ## Example